Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Problem Description

-By using the conservative uncertainty sets $\D$ and $\set{Y}_0$ in the constraints, the vehicle owner ensures that she can fulfill the delivery guarantee dictated by the European Commission.
+where~$\mathcal X$ denotes the set of all functions in~$\mathcal{L}(\mathcal{T}, \R_+)$ that are constant on the trading intervals.
+Using the conservative uncertainty sets $\D$ and $\set{Y}_0$ in the constraints ensures that the delivery guarantee dictated by the European Commission can be fulfilled.
 Failing to fulfill this guarantee might lead to exclusion from the regulation market.
-In contrast, there are no serious consequences of missing the desired terminal state-of-charge.
-Hence, it makes sense to use the less conservative uncertainty sets $\hat{\D}$ and $\hat{\set{Y}}_0$ in the objective function.
-The use of different uncertainty sets in the same model has previously been proposed in the context of robust portfolio optimization by~\cite{SZ11}.
+In contrast, there are no drastic consequences of reaching an undesirable state-of-charge at time~$T$.
+Hence, we use the less conservative uncertainty sets $\hat{\D}$ and~$\hat{\set{Y}}_0$ in the objective function to steer the terminal state-of-charge toward a desirable value under all reasonably likely frequency deviation scenarios.
+The use of different uncertainty sets in the same model has previously been proposed in robust portfolio insurance problems \citep{SZ11}.

-Recall from Proposition~\ref{Prop:y} that the function $y(x^b,x^r,\delta,y_0,t)$ is concave in the decision variables $x^b$ and $x^r$.
+One can show that the function $y(x^b,x^r,\delta,y_0,t)$ is concave in the decision variables~$x^b$ and~$x^r$; see Propostion~\ref{Prop:y} in the online supplement.
 Upper bounds on this function thus constitute non-convex constraints.
-This implies that~\eqref{pb:Rc} represents an infinite-dimensional non-convex robust optimization problem with functional decision variables and functional uncertain parameters.
+This implies that~\eqref{pb:Rc} represents a non-convex robust optimization problem with functional uncertain parameters.
 In general, such problems are severely intractable.

+\begin{Rmk}[Uncertain driving patterns] Although model~\eqref{pb:Rc} assumes deterministic driving patterns, it readily extends to uncertain driving times and distances.
+If it is only known that the vehicle will drive at some time within a prespecified interval, then the vehicle owner must not plan on exchanging any electricity with the grid during that interval.
+Similarly, if it is only known that the vehicle will drive some distance within a certain range, then the vehicle owner must plan with the low end of the range for the constraint on the maximum state-of-charge and with the high end of the range for the constraint on the minimum state-of-charge.
+The worst-case driving times and distances are thus independent of the vehicle owner's decisions and can be determined \emph{ex-ante}. $\Box$ \end{Rmk}

+\begin{Rmk}[Traditional charging stations] Model~\eqref{pb:Rc} assumes that the vehicle exclusively connects to the grid through smart charging stations, which enable the vehicle to provide regulation power with or without the option of discharging into the grid.
+Traditional charging stations may not offer the option of providing frequency regulation.
+We can model such charging stations by adding the constraint $x^r(t) \leq \bar x^r(t)$ for all $t \in \T$, where $\bar x^r(t) = 0$ if the vehicle is not connected to a smart charger at time~$t$ and $ = \bar y^+(t)$ otherwise, which is always an upper bound on $x^r(t)$. \end{Rmk}